tenzir/tenzir/web/blog/parquet-and-feather-enabling-open-investigations/index.md

 Before Feather existed, VAST had its own storage format that was 95% like Feather, minus a thin framing.
 (We called it the *segment store*.)

-Wait, but Feather is an in-memory format an Parquet an on-disk format.
+Wait, but Feather is an in-memory format and Parquet an on-disk format.
 You cannot compare them!
 Fair point, but don't forget transparent Zstd compression.
 For some schemas, we barely notice a difference (e.g., PCAP), whereas for others schemas, Parquet stores have less than 10% the size of Feather despite.